Matador Soccer Field

-Matador Soccer Field is a 1,550 seat soccer stadium on the campus of California State University, Northridge in Northridge, California.

-It is currently the home to the Cal State Northridge Matadors men's soccer and Cal State Northridge Matadors women's soccer teams.
+Matador Soccer Field is a 1,550-seat soccer-specific stadium on the campus of California State University, Northridge in Northridge, California.
+It is currently the home to the Cal State Northridge Matadors men's and women's college soccer teams.

 Matador Soccer Field was host to a 2005 NCAA Men's Division I Soccer Championship match between Big West Conference foe UC Santa Barbara.
 The men's soccer team was victorious, scoring their first ever NCAA Tournament victory in a 3-2 decision.